 If your amp features an impedance switch, you may want to use it to adjust the ohm settings to match the eight ohms-speakers.
 Many manufacturers recommend it.
 Nonetheless, it is not the best solution.

 As we have said, impedance is not static.
 It keeps changing depending on the speakers’ frequency.
 If you use the switch, you limit the amp’s ability to assign the most suitable impedance.

 For example, when the actual impedance needs to be 6 ohms, you will likely switch it to 8 ohms or something closer to that.
 To learn more, check out this guide on 6 ohm vs 8 ohm speakers.
 This way, you intentionally cripple the amplifier’s capacity.

 The above point is another reason you should not tamper with the speakers’ impedance rating if you want the best performance.
 Instead, buy amps that match the system’s impedance settings.

 Does Impedance Matching Guarantee the Best Experience?

 We have seen that you can get excellent quality if you match impedance.
 Nonetheless, it doesn’t guarantee you the best experience.

 Opting for low or high-impedance speakers may not serve your needs, especially if you do not understand speaker sensitivity, which many beginners often ignore.

-Speaker sensitivity refers to the ability or efficiency of the loudspeaker to convert the amp power to acoustic energy.
+Speaker sensitivity refers to the ability or efficiency of the loudspeaker to convert the amp’s power to acoustic energy.
 For that matter, it determines how loud your loudspeaker will be for a specific amp power.

 While some people think that speaker sensitivity is a complex concept, that is not true.
 Generally, independent consultants and manufacturers will often measure speaker sensitivity.
 Nonetheless, you can do it as well.